Document Accessibility Compliance using AI

 Understanding Document Accessibility and the Compliance Landscape

 Basically, document accessibility means making sure everyone, especially people with disabilities, can use your documents.
 We ain't just talkin' about making the font bigger.
+It's about ensuring documents are perceivable, operable, understandable, and robust for all users, regardless of their abilities.

 - It's about ensuring folks with visual impairments can use screen readers to understand the content.
 Like, alt text on images is a MUST.